 6. Storage

-The storage procedures for PCDD, PCDF, HCB, PCB, PeCB, or PCN wastes should be similar to those for other POPs, as their properties and toxicity are broadly similar to those of other POPs.
+The storage procedures for PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD wastes should be similar to those for other POPs, as their properties and toxicity are broadly similar to those of other POPs.

 For further information, see subsection IV.F.6 of the General technical guidelines.